Top 13 ways to save electricity at home and reduce your bills

 - A guide to ground source heat pumps and how they work

 - How do solar panels work and are they worth it?

-Dishwashers could be more energy-efficient than washing by hand.
-Surprising, we know!
+If you have a dishwasher, it’s possible that using it might be more energy-efficient than washing by hand.
 A study by Which? found that all the dishwashers they tested used less water than washing your dishes in the sink.

 Time-based electricity rates